Date of issue: September 2023

 Individuals based within the European Union

-Following the United Kingdom’s exit from the European Union (“EU”), we have appointed EU Rep as our Representative under Article 27 of the EU General Data Protection Regulation (“GDPR”).
+Following the UK’s exit from the European Union (“EU”), we appointed EU Rep (Bizlegal t/a EUREP, Company number 635921, Ireland) as our Representative under Article 27 of the EU General Data Protection Regulation (“GDPR”).

-All GDPR queries from EU Data Subjects or Data Protection authorities should be addressed to BizLegal Ltd trading as EU Rep who have their registered office at:
+All GDPR queries from EU Data Subjects or Data Protection authorities should be submitted to EU Rep via their dedicated form.

 2. The information we collect about you